 - 1/2 tsp black pepper

 - 1/8 tsp ground clove

 - 1 package unsalted soda crackers

-In a large pot, simmer meat, water and spices for 30 minutes until meat is no longer pink.
+In a large pot, simmer meat, water, onion and spices for 30 minutes until meat is no longer pink.
 Empty the package of soda crackers into a large re-sealable bag and crush them small with a rolling pin or rubber mallet.

 Follow instructions for the double pie crust above, placing half of the meat mixture in each prepared pie dish.
 Pies can be baked immediately or frozen unbaked and baked fresh when needed.
 Brush with egg wash before baking if desired.